scottzach1/Project-Beans/project_requirement/project-requirement.md

   the rocket.
 This module interfaces with the communication module of the rocket to send the sensor readings from the rocket, to the base station.
-Note that this module will maintain a collection of all on-board sensors but will read the sensors and cannot mutate the state of the sensors in any way.
+Note that this module will maintain a collection of all on-board sensors but will read the sensors and cannot change the state of the sensors in any way.

 ##### Logical: GPS